micropython/micropython/docs/rp2/quickref.rst

 ----------------------------------

 RP2040 has five ADC channels in total, four of which are 12-bit SAR based
 ADCs: GP26, GP27, GP28 and GP29.
-The input signal for ADC0, ADC1 and ADC2 can
+The input signal for ADC0, ADC1, ADC2 and
-be connected with GP26, GP27, GP28.
+ADC3 can be connected with GP26, GP27, GP28, GP29 respectively (On Pico board,
+GP29 is connected to VSYS).
 The standard ADC range is 0-3.3V.
 The fifth channel  is connected to the in-built temperature sensor and can be used for measuring the temperature by reading the analog values.

 Use the :ref:`machine.ADC <machine.ADC>` class::